Government

 The age group that features in the crashes is also not a surprise as many of the bikes were purchased by older people who are returning to riding.
 The machines are faster and their skills are a bit rusty.

 When it comes to overall performance of riders on the road we prefer to look at the trends.
-The BITRE report for 2010-2019 looks at the number of kilometres travelled (measured in billions), the number of registered motorcycles and the fatal crash rate for each year.
+The annual Bureau of Infrastructure and Transport Research Economics (BITRE) report looks at the number of kilometres travelled (measured in billions), the number of registered motorcycles and the fatal crash rate for each year.
 Except for a peak in 2016, the trend for riders as a group is that we are having far fewer fatal crashes than 10 years ago.

 One of the reasons for this improvement in rider performance is the work done by the motorcycle rider training industry.
 From Learners to Advanced courses, riders learn how to improve their riding decision making and machine control skills.